suryachig5/user_profiles/README.md

 ## Run Unit Tests

-To run unit tests, run the command `npm test`.
+To run unit tests, run the command `pytest`.

 <a  name="tech-stack"></a>